Virginia Beach, VA 23462

 State Compliance and Legal Validity

-Ethos holds legal licenses in all 50 states (except New York, where the platform isn’t available).
+Ethos holds legal licenses in all 50 states.
 Estate planning attorneys review and update document templates regularly to maintain compliance with changing state laws.

 Documents generated through the platform are legally valid and accepted by probate courts nationwide.
 The platform has been processing estate plans since Ethos acquired Tomorrow Ideas in 2022, building substantial track record of legal validity.